ckhire/playground/S_indexDb/imageDnD/src/indexedDB.md

 # IndexedDB :
 IndexedDB is a low-level API for client-side storage of significant amounts of structured data, including files.
- IndexedDB lets you store and retrieve objects that are indexed with a key and more powerful than localStorage;
+IndexedDB lets you store and retrieve objects that are indexed with a key .

 [documentation link](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+> Note:
+  - before starting indexedDB read concept of  ***async await***
+  - clear concept local scope , global scope, block and funtional scope of variable/function

- # Storage limits :
+ ## Storage limits :
-limit of of the IndexedDB database will be the user's disk space and operating system.
+limit of the IndexedDB database will be the user's disk space and operating system.

 # IndexedDB Structure:
 - database :